shreddy1/Analyzing-HeartDisease-using-MachineLearning-techniques/README.md

 # Analyzing Heart Disease using Machine Learning techniques
 A mini project on analyzing whether the patient has heart disease or not.
+The code is implemented in python and different classification models has been used: K –Nearest Neighbour (K-NN) , Decision Tree (DT), Naive Bayes (NB), Support Vector Machine(SVM), Logistic Regression, Random Forest to evaluate the accuracy.
+Data analysis, visualization and pre-processing techniques have been applied.

- K –Nearest Neighbour (KNN) , Decision Tree (DT), Naive Bayes (NB), Support Vector Machine(SVM), Logistic Regression, Random Forest has been used to evaluate the accuracy.
+### Dataset:
 The dataset used for this project is the Heart Disease dataset taken from UCI.
 The dataset contains 76 attributes, but for the project purpose I have only used 14 columns.
 The "goal" field refers to the presence of heart disease in the patient.
 It is integer valued from 0 (no presence) to 4.

 ### Attribute Information: